 - 7.1 The Committee shall set, review and publish its membership policy for admitting new Members.
-Subject to the provisions of Rule 7.2 the following shall be eligible to become Members:- - 7.1.1 Tenants of the Association; - 7.1.2 Service users of the Association; - 7.1.3 Other persons who support the objects of the Association.

-- 7.2 If you are applying for membership you must send a completed and signed application form and the sum of one pound (which will be returned to you if the application is not approved) to the Association's registered office.
+Subject to the provisions of Rule 7.2 the following shall be eligible to become Members:- - 7.1.1 Tenants of the Association: - 7.1.2 Prospective tenants of the Association. - 7.2 If you are applying for membership you must be a tenant of the Association or a prospective tenant and you must send a completed and signed application form and the sum of one pound (which will be returned to you if the application is not approved) to the Association's registered office.
 Whilst it is the Association's intention to encourage membership, the Committee has absolute discretion in deciding on applications for membership and the following shall constitute grounds for refusal of an application for membership:- - 7.2.1 Where membership would be contrary to the Association's Rules or policies; or - 7.2.2 Where a conflict of interest may exist which, even allowing for the disclosure of such an interest, may adversely affect the work of the Association; or - 7.2.3 Where the Committee considers that accepting the application would not be in the best interests of the Association. - 7.3 Your application shall be considered by the Committee as soon as reasonably practicable after its receipt by the Association.
-An application for membership will not be considered by the Committee within the period of fourteen days before the date of a general meeting.
 The Committee has the power in its absolute discretion to accept or reject the application. - 7.4 If the Committee approve your application, you will immediately become a Member and your name and other necessary particulars will be included in the Register of Members within seven working days.
-You will then be issued one share in the Association. - 8 You can apply for membership of the Association from the age of 16. - 9 No Member can hold more than one share in the Association. - If you change your address, you must let the Association know by writing to the Secretary at the registered office within three months.
-This requirement does not apply if you are a tenant of the Association and have moved home by transferring your tenancy to another property owned and managed by the Association.
+You will then be issued one share in the Association. - 7.5 You may at any time, with the approval of the Committee, become a joint Member together with another person admitted by the Committee to joint membership and the share issued to you as a Member shall be converted to a joint share in both your names.
+The Register of Members shall be amended accordingly and your name shall stand first in the Register of Members as between you and the other person.
+The joint Member whose name appears first in the Register of Members is solely entitled to exercise the rights of membership granted by these Rules.
+Joint Members must become joint tenants under the Tenancy Agreement.
+If you are a joint tenant of the Association you may become an individual Member of the Association if you wish, with the approval of the Committee.